Janus Atlas - Multi-Timeframe Auto-Levels¶

 - The more levels clustering = stronger support/resistance zone

-- Prioritize trades at confluence zones, skip isolated single-level touches
+- Prioritize confluence zones over isolated single-level touches

 Remember: Confluence zones (3+ levels) are where institutions defend levels aggressively.
 These offer highest-probability setups.